 Mandira Resort: your authentic Ayurveda hotel in Styria

 At the Mandira, we are enthusiastic about Ayurvedic medicine and what it can do.
 We believe in the life-affirming approach of Ayurveda, and strive to help our guests:

 Renew energy and zest for life

-Boost the immune system and strengthen resistance
+Boost immune system and resilience